-A gently falling tide revealed the wooden posts that remain from WWII defences, alongside the walk to Covesea Skerries Lighthouse on the headland, by RAF Lossiemouth.
-Out at sea, the newly commissioned Queen Elizabeth aircraft carrier continued her sea trials, all of this a reminder of the frontier nature of Lossiemouth.
-This beach is also a wildlife haven, with seals and marine birdlife in abundance.
+A gently falling tide revealed the wooden posts that remain from World War 2 defences, alongside the walk to Covesea Skerries Lighthouse on the headland by RAF Lossiemouth.
+Out at sea the newly commissioned Queen Elizabeth aircraft carrier continued her sea trials, all of this a reminder of the frontier nature of Lossiemouth.
+This beach is also a wildlife haven, with seals and marine bird life in abundance.
 The adjacent town is friendly and well-equipped to cater for visitors.
-Highly recommended.

 What the beach means to Lorna.